 What’s in your spring beauty basket?
 OSM contributor Jolene Hart tells us what to eat this season to nourish our beauty.

 Spring beauty foods are fresh, green, light, and packed with natural detox abilities.
-Celebrate the newness of the season by filling your diet with these crisp greens, spicy bulbs, aromatic herbs, tender shoots, and juicy berries, all of which will restore youth and energy to your beauty and body in the months ahead.
+Eat pretty with the newness of the season by filling your diet with these crisp greens, spicy bulbs, aromatic herbs, tender shoots, and juicy berries, all of which will restore youth and energy to your beauty and body in the months ahead.

 ARTICHOKE Peeling away the leaves of an artichoke bite by bite is a lovely way to savor its fresh, spring beauty and anticipate its decadent, nutrient-packed heart.
 The artichoke is an ideal spring beauty veggie.
 Its high fiber makes it a highly cleansing food, as does its phytochemical silymarin, which supports both liver and gallbladder health.
 Artichokes stimulate bile production in the liver, aiding in detox and the digestion of fats.
 They’re a diuretic food that prevents bloating and eases digestion all-around, making them a recommended food for tummy troubles like irritable bowel syndrome (IBS).
 As a beauty food, they rank high for their support of healthy levels of glutathione, an extremely powerful